Featured Resource

 The SECOORA Data portal allows users to explore, download and visualize ocean and coastal data in the SECOORA domain.
 When a storm is approaching, check out the sensors map to see the storm data in real time.

-The University of North Carolina Wilmington’s Coastal Ocean Research and Monitoring Program, operates 9 mooring stations in North Carolina and South Carolina.
+The University of North Carolina Wilmington’s Coastal Ocean Research and Monitoring Program operates mooring stations in North Carolina, South Carolina, and the east coast of Florida.

 Buoy and Coastal Data – West Florida Shelf